Redocly/redoc/docs/index.md

 Redoc is highly configurable.
 Each deployment option accepts configuration in a way that's appropriate to that platform, but the options are the same for each.
 For example:

 * Using [Redocly CLI](../cli/index.md), configuration goes in the `redocly.yaml` file, or can be supplied as command line parameters, such as `--theme.openapi.disableSearch`.
-* Using HTML or React or react, configure by setting `option` in the tag.
+* Using HTML or React, configure by setting `option` in the tag.

 Here's a sample `redocly.yaml` configuration file, showing a few common settings and tweaking some of the visual theme settings: